rowcased/rowcased.github.io/ip.md

 ## Input Pause

 This little piece of code was a debugging tool.
-It just stops the program where you wannt it to.
+It just stops the program where you want it to.
 You have the option of printing out a message.

 ```python